 It is important for Airbnb hosts to know that winter is still a popular time for guests to travel to Belfast.
-Although there are of course plenty of cool things to do in summer in Belfast, the fun doesn’t stop when it stops.
+Although there are of course plenty of cool things to do in summer in Belfast, there is plenty going on in the city all-year round!

 Winter is truly a magical time in Belfast with most things revolving around the now-famous Belfast Christmas Market.
 The market is not only a celebration of the sights, sounds and aromas from across the globe, but it also showcases the finest foods and products that are made in Belfast.
 Perhaps start with a kebab from Turkey and finish off with some locally made rum and raisin fudge, all the while meandering through the craft markets or exploring further out into Belfast’s cobbled streets and narrow walkways.
 It is a truly wonderful way to spend an evening and something that tourists come back to Belfast for year after year.